Arithmetic of Borcherds products: Borcherds products on integral models

 so that

 Combining this with (\ref{analytic renorm}) yields

-The regularized theta lift $\Theta^{reg}_g( f^{ [i] } )$ is \emph{over-regularized}, in the sense that its definition makes sense at every point of $\DD^{[i] ,\circ}$, even at points of the divisor along which $\Theta^{reg}_g( f^{ [i] } )$ has its logarithmic singularities.
-In other words, the regularized theta lift is defined (but discontinuous) on all of $\DD^{[i] ,\circ}$.
-By \cite[Proposition 5.5.1]{AGHMP-1}, its values along the discontinuity agree with the values of $\tilde{\Theta}^{reg}_g( f^{ [i] } )$, and in fact we have
+As was noted in Remark \ref{rem:miracle values}, the regularized theta lift $\regtheta_g( f^{ [i] } )$ is \emph{over-regularized}, in the sense that its definition makes sense at every point of $\DD^{[i] }$, even at points of the divisor along which $\regtheta_g( f^{ [i] } )$ has its logarithmic singularities.
+As in \cite[Proposition 5.5.1]{AGHMP-1}, its values along the discontinuity agree with the values of $\widetilde{\Theta}^\mathrm{reg}_g( f^{ [i] } )$, and in fact we have

-as functions on $\DD^\circ$.
+as functions on $\DD$.

 On the other hand, for each $i\in \{1,2\}$, the regularized theta lift has the form

 as in (\ref{theta integral}).
 As in \cite[(4.16)]{BY}, when we restrict the variable $z$ to $\DD \subset \DD^{[i]}$ the theta kernel factors as